Bicycling Bavaria's Back Roads Plus! the Austrian Alps

 Highlights: Ries Basin meteor impact crater, medieval town of Donauwörth, Danube River

 The landscape changes today as we pedal across the 12-17 mile wide, nearly circular Ries Basin.
-Unlike most of the areas we bike, which are mixed forests and farmland, the geology of this area doesn't allow rich forest lands.
+Unlike most of the areas we bike, which are a mixture of forests and farmlands, the geology of this area doesn't allow rich forest lands.
 We are back in the "typical" landscape of Bavaria as we approach historic Donauwörth on the banks of the Danube, western Europe's longest river.

 Distance: 75 km (47 miles).
 Meals: B